Cost & Payments

 |On or after October 15, 2018 ||100% of tour cost |

-Weather on the Silver Bank is typically 75° to 80°F (24° to 27°C) during the day and cool enough in the morning to wear a sweatshirt or light fleece.
-The water temperature is usually between 76° and 78°F. On a typical day, winds blow from the N to SE about 15-knots (17mph or 28kmh), ranging from 0 knots to 25 knots; but the coral formations throughout the Silver Bank provide protection from the wind and sea conditions, and February–March is the least windy time of the whale season and rain is infrequent.
+The Silver Bank is typically 75 to 80°F (24 to 27°C) during the day and cool enough in the morning/evenings to wear a sweatshirt or light fleece.
+The water temperature is usually 76 to 78°F (24 to 26°C).
+On a typical day, winds blow from the north to southeast about 15 knots (17mph), ranging from 0 knots to 25 knots; the coral formations throughout the Silver Bank provide protection from the wind and sea conditions, and February–March is the least windy time of the whale season and rain is infrequent.
 The crossing to and from the Silver Bank is usually calm, but we can encounter rough sea conditions.
-At the mooring area, you will hardly notice the ship moving, regardless of the sea conditions.
-Because we are about 80 miles offshore from the Dominican Republic on an ocean frontier, sea conditions are subjected to Mother Nature’s many moods.
+At the mooring area, you may hardly notice the ship moving, depending the sea conditions.
+Because we are about 80mi offshore from the Dominican Republic on an ocean frontier, sea conditions are subjected to Mother Nature’s many moods.

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: We encourage you to arrive in Puerto Plata, Dominican Republic (airport code POP) a day early on March 22, but no later than mid-afternoon on March 23.
+Flights you (or a travel agent) book: We suggest arriving in Puerto Plata, Dominican Republic (POP) a day early on March 22, but no later than mid-afternoon on March 23.
 Depart from Puerto Plata (POP) anytime on March 30.

 What is the Silver Bank?

-The Silver Bank is located about 80 miles north of the Dominican Republic and the Turks and Caicos Islands, and it’s one of the most important breeding and calving grounds for humpback whales in the North Atlantic Ocean.
+The Silver Bank is located about 80mi north of the Dominican Republic and 100mi southeast of the Turks and Caicos Islands, and it’s one of the most important breeding and calving grounds for humpback whales in the North Atlantic Ocean.
 At least 5,000 humpbacks use the Silver Bank from January through early April each year.
-The Silver Bank Sanctuary, declared in 1986, is approximately 200 square miles (about the area of San Francisco, California), and now part of the larger Sanctuary for the Marine Mammals of the Dominican Republic.
+The Silver Bank Sanctuary, established in 1986, is approximately 200 sq mi (about the area of San Francisco city and county), and now part of the larger Sanctuary for the Marine Mammals of the Dominican Republic.

-Water visibility on the Silver Bank varies daily, but averages from 40 to 60 feet around the mooring area with occasional particles suspended in the water.
-The wind, swells, and slight current cause run-off from the coral and that then determines the amount of visibility.
-As a whole, the Silver Bank has patchy visibility: 50-foot visibility may turn into 100-foot over only 400 feet.
-The average water depth is approximately 80–90 feet.
+Water visibility on the Silver Bank varies daily, but averages from 40 to 60ft around the mooring area with occasional particles suspended in the water.
+The wind, swells, and slight current cause run-off from the coral which determines the amount of visibility.
+As a whole, the Silver Bank has patchy visibility.
+The average water depth is approximately 80–90ft.
 Wind can impede whale watching, so weather will dictate the quality of activity with the whales.

 What is a soft-in-water encounter?